willdemelo/Replication_Study_Suk2023/README.md

   This writeup was produced as a Quarto Markdown (.qmd) file, which allows for greater ease of rendering and publishing documents produced in RStudio.

 ### tidyverse
-  Tidyverse has essential libraries that form the backbone of this project's infrastructure, especially concerning loading the data (readr), data organization (dplyr, tidyr, stringr, tibble) and visualization (ggplot2).
+  tidyverse has essential libraries that form the backbone of this project's infrastructure, especially concerning loading the data (readr), data organization (dplyr, tidyr, stringr, tibble) and visualization (ggplot2).

 ### jsonlite
   jsonlite helps with removing the JSON formatting from our raw data.
 Because this data was transferred from our custom survey website to our OSF repository, and then loaded into R, the raw data is in JSON format, which must be removed for the analysis to progress.